FBoucher/stream-projects/Streams/2019-12-04-Use-R-Vote-Adding-Social-Login.md

 Summary
 -------

-In this session, Frank is
+In this recorded live session from Twitch, Frank is adding social login (focusing on Twitter this time) to a .Net Core Blazor web application deployed in Azure.
+Things won't be easy.
+A stream like you like them...
+Not going as planned!

 Replay
 ------